Buick Yip - Wing Chun Wooden Dummy (aka Muk Yan Jong, or

 - Be sure to read the Buick Yip Dummies - Read Me.pdf for more

 information, care, warranty, and the purchase terms and conditions.

 - EWC Responsibility: With a purchase you agree that Everything Wing Chun (EWC) will not be held responsible for any issues that may arise with these dummies.
 You understand that EWC acts as a broker for the dummies and cannot exchange, warrant, of refund any portion of the dummy or money paid for the dummy.
 All of these issues are handled by the manufacturer.
 You agree not to hold Everything Wing Chun liable for any damages, or take any action against EWC, for any injury or loss resulting from the use or care of the dummy.
 Just like ALL equipment we sell, the manufacturer warrants the dummy, not us.
 This is not a DVD that can be easily replaced, it is an expensive and unique item.
 Any refund or replacement for a defect must be approved by and paid through Buick Yip.
 This policy is the same as large retailers such as Amazon for their drop-shipped and 3rd party items.
 We offer you the opportunity to buy these dummies on our site, but the funds go to a third-party, namely Buick.
-(You can also wire the funds directly to Buick if you prefer and get a 4% discount on the purchase).
+(You can also wire the funds directly to Buick if you prefer).
 With a purchase you agree that any issues will handled through Buick and you will not pursue Everything Wing Chun for a refund or return in any way.